deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 The opening salvo of coilgun fire that marched up the street therefore did nothing worse than punch some craters in the road surface and knock loose some masonry.
-The humans, whether by luck or incredible reflexes, escaped unharmed, though Snapfire's outer fabric suit ripped down his arm to reveal the armor scales beneath.
+The humans, whether by luck or incredible reflexes, escaped unharmed, though SNAPFIRE's outer fabric suit ripped down his arm to reveal the armor scales beneath.

 "STAINLESS, DEXTER, looks like…twenty Hunter dropships just decloaked two hundred meters to our south.
 They're landing to drop passengers, the column to the north still isn't moving."
 He elaborated.

 STAINLESS's voice was tight, focused and precise. "*Roger.
-Nova Hounds, reform the line, face south.
+NOVA HOUNDs, reform the line, face south.
 WARHORSE, get the ETs upstairs.
 DEXTER, how many Hunters?"*

 "As many as three hundred, STAINLESS."
 Regaari told him.
 The dropships took off again, engines making a tooth-grinding buzz as they angled up and over the roof.
-The Nova Hounds opened up a rippling volley of gunfire, which the Hunters returned with interest.
+The NOVA HOUNDs opened up a rippling volley of gunfire, which the Hunters returned with interest.
 The street became a bilateral hailstorm of withering firepower, pock-marked with craters and fallen concrete where the Hunter coilguns had blasted the architecture